aacanakin/resource-store-redux/packages/resource-store-redux/README.md

 This is a resource store implementation for fetching async resources.
 The async resources can be fetched from http or websocket or even just promises.
 It contains only the reducer, action implementation.
 It doesn't have any saga, thunk library.
 This library is going to stay generic.

+It's a remake of [this](https://github.com/oplog/resource-redux) library but without the saga stuff and with the use of `typesafe-actions` library.

 **Notice:** There will be a separate library based on thunk middleware that maps these actions into `axios` or `fetch` requests

 The state shape is the following;